Feeding the world’s growing population

 What we analyse

-Understanding and managing soil phosphorus levels (Olsen P) to maintain soil fertility for agricultural production, avoids unnecessary phosphorus use.
+Measuring and managing soil phosphorus levels (Olsen P) enables farmers to manage soil fertility in a manner that supports sustainable agricultural production and avoids unnecessary phosphorus use.
 This helps farm profitability and reduces environmental impacts.

-The member companies of the Fertiliser Association (Ravensdown and Ballance Agri-nutrients) use almost 100,000 soil tests each year to support good management practice and appropriate fertiliser recommendations.
+The member companies of the Fertiliser Association use almost 100,000 soil tests each year to inform and support good management practices with appropriate fertiliser recommendations.

 Decline in phosphorus use